ntanwir10/ntanwir10/README.md

 ## I'm a Nerd, Geek and a Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Contribute more to Open Source projects and become full stack developer
+- 🥅 2022 Goals: Contribute more to Open Source projects and study cloud services with AWS
 - ⚡ Eat, Code, Playstation - REPEAT

 ### Let's connect: